diegogc506/AlgaeBiofuels/NetLogo/Model part 1 info tab.md

 **_START_**: Use this to run the model simulation. **_MAKE_ _SURE_ _TO_ _RUN_ _SETUP_ _FIRST_**, or the model will not run at all, as non-first attempts may function improperly on first run.

-There are many inputs you can choose to manipulate:
+There are Five inputs you can choose to manipulate:

- 	- Starve for Lipid Production is the most important one.

-If **_OFF_** set the following values as you see fit, or leave to their defaults:

   - **The most important of these** is Strain.